hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

    Structure defined below.

 * `endpoint_config` (Optional, Beta) The config settings for port access on the cluster.
    Structure defined below.

+* `metastore_config` (Optional, Beta) The config setting for metastore service with the cluster.
+   Structure defined below.
 - - -